Medically Reviewed by Dr P. E. Pancoast, MD

 In this article

-Along with headaches and dizziness, the following symptoms may occur during alcohol addiction recovery:
+Along with headaches and dizziness, the following symptoms of alcohol withdrawal may occur during alcohol addiction recovery:

-Processing alcohol out of your system can be a laborious task, resulting in alcohol withdrawal headaches.
+Eliminating alcohol from your system can be a challenging task, resulting in alcohol withdrawal headaches.
 Irregular sleep, anxiety, and some detox medications could cause this symptom.

 Your genetics can also play a part in getting withdrawal-related dizziness or headaches.
 If you’re genetically predisposed to headaches, there’s a higher chance you’ll also experience them during withdrawal.

 The duration of alcohol withdrawal headaches varies.
-Some people experience them during the first 7 days of detox.
+Some people may experience mild withdrawal symptoms during the first 7 days of detox.
 Withdrawal headaches typically reach their peak by the third day and fade away over time.

 Alcohol withdrawal headaches are one of the most common symptoms of the withdrawal process.
 They’re also usually the first to go away.
 However, you might experience headaches again during the rest of the withdrawal process.